lrepneb/lrepneb/README.md

 ### Welcome to my GitHub!
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=lrepneb&label=Profile%20views&color=0e75b6&style=flat" alt="lrepneb" /> </p>

 I'm an collegiate software engineer with a passion for user-centered design and data-driven solutions.
-Proficient in Java, Python, SQL, and React, I love working with others of all experience on projects on all scales, building meaningful full-stack applications and optimizing data pipelines.
+Proficient in Java, Python, SQL, and React, I love working with others of all experience on projects of all scales, building meaningful full-stack applications and optimizing data pipelines.

 ### About Me: